 Costs can vary based on the number of users and specific requirements of the practice.
 Larger practices may require more comprehensive solutions, leading to higher expenses.

 For example, consider Kareo (now Tebra) and AdvancedMD —both popular medical billing software that offer variable pricing depending on the size and needs of practices.
-If you’re wondering ‘How much does Kareo cost per month’, it’s important to note that Kareo is tailored for small to mid-sized practices and adjusts its pricing accordingly.
+If you’re wondering ‘How much does Kareo cost per month’, it’s important to note that Kareo is tailored for small to mid-sized practices with the most basic plan starting at around $150/provider/month, with costs scaling based on features and practice size.

 Features And Functionalities